Teachers union and D.C. school system reach tentative agreement on in-person classes

 The tentative deal also allows the union to renegotiate the health and safety conditions noted in the agreement for third and fourth academic quarters.

-“We can confirm a proposal regarding in-person staffing assignments for teachers is being considered by WTU membership,” Deborah Isaac, a school system spokeswoman, wrote in a statement.
+“We can confirm a proposal regarding in-person staffing assignments for teachers is being considered by WTU membership,” Ferebee wrote in a statement.
 “Our health and safety measures are in place as we look to welcome educators back to the classroom with their students.”

 Under the agreement, a group of a dozen people — including a union representative — will walk through each building to ensure it meets the agreed-upon safety conditions before reopening.